bbc/tams/docs/appnotes/0022-transform-architectures.md

 Where the originating Flow has a `flow_status` of `ingesting`, new virtual Segments should be created as new originating Segments are registered.

-Clients may wish to intiate a transcode without actually downloading the content.
+Clients may wish to initiate a transcode without actually downloading the content.
 For example, to ensure content is available in an appropriate format ahead of playout into broadcast.
 This may be achieved via the usual Object Instance creation mechanism by POSTing the destination storage backend ID to the [`objects/{objectId}/instances`](https://bbc.github.io/tams/8.0/index.html#/operations/POST_objects-instances) endpoint.